-Death will come to us all, but most of us live our lives as if death does not exist.
-People are living longer than ever, and medicine has made dying more complicated, more drawn out and more removed from the experience of most people.
+Death will come to us all, but most of us live our lives as if death did not exist.
+Medicine has made dying more complicated and more removed from the experience of most people.
 Death is partitioned off to hospital rooms, separated from our daily lives.
 Most of us find ourselves at a loss when death approaches.
 We don't know how to die well.

-Rob Moll recovers the deeply Christian practice of dying well.
-For centuries Christians have prepared for the "good death" with particular rituals and spiritual disciplines that have directed the actions of both the living and the dying.
-In this well-researched and pastorally sensitive book, Moll provides insight into death and dying issues with in-person reporting and interviews with hospice workers, doctors, nurses, bioethicists, family members and spiritual caregivers.
-He weighs in on bioethical and medical issues and gives guidance for those who care for the dying as well as for those who grieve.
+For centuries Christians have prepared for the "good death" with particular rituals and spiritual disciplines that direct the actions of both the living and the dying.
+In this well-researched and pastorally sensitive book, Rob Moll explores the Christian practice of dying well.
+He gives guidance for those who care for the dying as well as for those who grieve.

 This book is a gentle companion for all who face death, whether one's own or that of a loved one.
 Christians can have confidence that because death is not the end, preparing to die helps us truly live.

 A decade after Rob wrote this book, he died in a hiking accident at age forty-one.
 This edition includes a new afterword by Clarissa Moll reflecting on Rob's life, death, and legacy.